krkn-chaos/krkn-demos/README.md

         - deploys in the cluster an example workload that can be targeted from different scenario (which settings are the default in the config.yaml)

 ## requirements
+> [!WARNING]
+> These script are currently compatible with Linux.
+MacOs users need to modify podman commands adding each environment variable as an argument of the podman command since the `--env-host` option is not supported on this platform.

 To run these scripts, the following tools must be installed and available in the `$PATH`: